See more articles

 The clue is in the name for this one.

-In addition to adding canonical tags to the posts that might be considered duplicates to the “master” page, you can add a self-referencing canonical tag to that master page.
+In addition to adding canonical tags to the posts that might be considered duplicates of the “master” page, you can add a self-referencing canonical tag to that master page itself.

 They don’t have to be used, but adding self-referencing canonical tags is a good best-practice habit to get into.